ralph-payne/cs50-pset02-caesar/readme.md

 To be clear, then, here’s how encrypting HELLO with a key of 1 yields IFMMP:

-plaintext	    H	E	L	L	O
+plaintex        H	E	L	L	O
 + key	        1	1	1	1	1
 = ciphertext	I	F	M	M	P